Germinal matrix hemorrhage

 - cyst formation

-- normal choroid plexus: does not extend anterior to the caudothalamic groove/foramen of Monro
+- normal choroid plexus: does not extend anteriorly to the caudothalamic groove/foramen of Monro

-- Intraventricular haemorrhage of the newborn: within the subependymal region, rather than the germinal matrix
+- Intraventricular hemorrhage of the newborn: within the subependymal region, rather than the germinal matrix

 - early periventricular leukomalacia: when echogenicity is increased, common in preterm